0xd34df00d/lcss/src/text/plugins/plugins-auscrie.md

 Features
 --------
 - Screenshots of LeechCraft window, current screen or current desktop.
--   Delays for screenshots.
+- Configurable delays.
--   Saving or uploading to various image bins.
+- Saving or sharing via other plugins like [Imgaste](/plugins-imgaste) or [Blasq](/plugins-blasq).

-\
-\
-The following image bins are supported:

--   dump.bitcheese.net
--   savepic.ru
--   imagebin.ca